Soumalya-Sau/Agentic-Support-Knowledge-Base-Hybrid-RAG-/README.md

 ## ⚙️ Design Choices & Rationale

-F• astAPI instead of experimental MCP transports for stability
+• FastAPI instead of experimental MCP transports for stability

 • Hybrid retrieval to improve recall and precision